l2beat/l2beat/packages/backend/README.md

 ##### Multichain discovery CLI

 If you want to use multichain discovery cli, make sure you include the `RPC_URL` and `ETHERSCAN_API_KEY` for desired chains.
+If you want to use one RPC provider, all of them (unless stated in brackets) are supported by https://www.quicknode.com/ and https://www.ankr.com/.
+Etherscan API key should be created by creating an account on Etherscan instance for every chain separately (check config.discovery.ts for etherscan links).

 - `DISCOVERY_ARBITRUM_RPC_URL` (Optional)
 - `DISCOVERY_ARBITRUM_ETHERSCAN_API_KEY` (Optional)